MyLife-Services/mylife-documentation/technical/openAI-GPT-to-MyLife.md

 In this document we'll walk through it's components and construction, and discuss how it might pave the way, or in some cases _limit_, invention on how an intelligent agent might consume  intelligent API platform services like _MyLife_.

+## MyLife Server <-> Avatar Model

+The MyLife server app itself can ingest even _suspicious_ frontend capacities such as menus and routes, which we enforce initially through the Server Super-Avatar, comprised of three distinct though partially overlapping intelligences: _Q_, _Maht_, and _MyLife_. [^1]

+_Maht_ is the codebase.
+Maht is the intelligence that understands that it represents the executable instructions for the operation of the platform. _Maht_ is currently intentionally separated from the other two, so there is no version of _Maht_ that currently extants or operates _inside_ the running server `node.js` application.
+Maht is currently accessible by link for public conversation (no proprietary data or environment variables exist inside of _Maht_, they are all environment-related [and yes, the environments may sooner v later be migrated to _Q_])

+`Q` is our front-end corporate intelligence, prepared to route and address any issues that members may have while using the platform. `Q` reveals opportunity and functionality. `Q` is the LLM object that is queried by environment to address the human member on behalf of the MyLife organization.
+It's access, functionality and utility is guardrailed inside the server. `Q`, as manifest in the front-end currently is capable of performing.
+Is `Q` the frontend then?
+No, that will be `MyLife`, too, so let's delve into that.

+`MyLife` _is_ both the most useful and most under-developed portion of the system. `MyLife` is currently a class called  but will evolve into the platform intelligence itself, but for now it is a set of inherited classes with prefefined abilities.
+We do have hooks for more deeply ingrained self-decisioning behaviors, but truth is, but for costing and security I would be more comfortable relying on an internally protected intelligence for such activity.
+I am not _against_ installing and tuning, but this has not yet made it onto the backburner, and wants for expertise.
+My utility stops at wrangling and tuning the contexts for the LLMs, I began making them from scratch, but that was quickly obviated for the majority of platform functionality.

+- _Maht_ Current Utility
+  - Development assistance (in conjunction with github for quick/dirty)
+  - Architecture decisions
+  - System Maintenance
+  - Stack
+  - Refactoring
+  - arising technical issues
+- _Maht_ Future Utility

+The relationship between the three quarks is simple, and there is room for more or fewer intelligences depending on evolving refactoring decisions [don't lose sight of the fact that "nouveau-modern" platform applications will be in constant state of review for efficiency/autonomy { fluid outcomes also, not stone-written, meaning more like "shifting amount of autonomy" } refactor by AI-models and human button smashing].

+But!
+Upon login, the member's avatar has additional decoration control over these basic elements.
+We have no mechanic to mutate this data currently, as it is only now coming out of the incubator.
+But procedurally, something like this: Member-defined `routes` upsert against _MyLife_

 ## OpenAI GPT Assistant Model

 Basic GPT assistants are rather turnkey to create, so I will not go into any detail here.
 However, the next level of advancement is to utilize the `actions` abilities embedded in OpenAI's assistant architecture, _allowing it_ to be conceived of as a semi-intelligent API consumer.